LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/blended-accounts.md

 ### Dedicated messaging agents:

-Messaging agents that have the enhanced workspace enabled in permissions will only see this workspace.
-The visitors tab will be available and will display: web visitors, web history and all agents - based on the existing permission set for the agent.
+Only messaging agents that have the enhanced workspace enabled in permissions will see the enhanced agent workspace module.
+The visitors module will be available and will display: web visitors, web history and all agents - based on the existing permission set for the agent.

 For more information see the [messaging agents user guide](https://knowledge.liveperson.com/agent-manager-workspace-agent-tools-for-messaging-enhanced-agent-workspace-for-messaging-the-enhanced-agent-workspace.html).

 ### Dedicated live chat agents

-The new experience for these agents will be the same as live chat agents.
-There will be no change to the current workspace.
+The experience for live chat agents remains the same.
+There is no change to the current workspace.

-The new experiences will only include:
+The experience will include:

 1. Updated navigation bar with new icons